isomerpages/bca-peb/news/announcements/_posts/2024-12-20-post-PE Registration Page is Currently Unavailable due to Scheduled Maintenance.md

 variant: tiptap
 ---
 <p>We would like to inform you that PE Registration page is undergoing maintenance
-20 Dec 2024 till 31 Dec 2024.
+from 20 Dec 2024 till 31 Dec 2024.
 We apologise for any inconvenience caused.</p>